 - decide upon a submission workflow for each collection

 - decide policy regarding content to be submitted

-- limit access to content at the item level either to OSU only or to specific individuals or groups as negotiated with knowledge Bank staff in accordance with the Access Policy
+- limit access to content for a limited time to specific individuals or groups as negotiated with Knowledge Bank staff in accordance with the Access Policy

 - approve addition or elimination of sub-communities

 - retain and maintain content submitted to the Knowledge Bank